FreeDOS source code study - compile kernel and make bootable images

 $(ECHOTO) $(TARGET).lnk kernel.map

-$(ECHOTO) $(TARGET).lnk $(LIBS)
+$(ECHOTO) $(TARGET).lnk $(LIBS)to

 $(TARGET).lnk: turboc.cfg makefile ../mkfiles/generic.mak ../mkfiles/$(COMPILER).mak